pimcore/pimcore/README.md

 ## Getting started

 Download the [latest release](http://www.pimcore.org/download) and extract the archive in document root.
-Create a database for pimcore (charset: utf8).
+Create a database for Pimcore (charset: utf8).
 If you have a website_example (empty installation) or a website_demo (boilerplate) folder please rename one of them to website (only if cloning from git).
-Run the pimcore installation by accessing the URL where you uploaded the pimcore files in a browser.
+Run the Pimcore installation by accessing the URL where you uploaded the Pimcore files in a browser.

 ```
 cd /your/document/root